chinmayroy/ai-image-analysis-qap/README.md

-# AI Vision Platform: Object Detection & Intelligent Q&A
+# AI Image Analysis & Q&A Platform

 A full-stack AI web application that allows users to upload images, perform real-time object detection using **YOLOv8**, and interact with the results through a conversational AI interface powered by **Google Gemini 2.5 Flash**.